Senzing/mapper-csv/README.md

 - topValue1-5 - The top 5 most used values.
 Shows the value with the number of records containing it in parenthesis.

 The purpose of this analysis helps you to determine what columns to map in the file.
 For instance ...
-- Lets say the gender column seems to contain a data of birth and the date of birth column seems to contain the address line 1.
+- Lets say the gender column seems to contain a date of birth and the date of birth column seems to contain the address line 1.
 In this case you may want to have the file re-generated as everything seems to have shifted!
 - Lets say you are hoping to to match on ssn plus name.
 But when you look at the SSN column statistics you find that it is only 10% populated.
 In this case you will want to find more values to map.
 - Lets say you want to use the SSN column to match and it is 100% populated.
 But it is only 10% unique meaning a lot of the records have the same SSN.
 This may be ok, but it certainly indicates that you are looking at a list of transactions rather than a list of entities.
-- Lets say you have last_name and first_name columns but the first_names is completely blank and the top 5 last_name examples appear to have both last and first names!
+- Lets say you have last_name and first_name columns but the first_name column is completely blank and the top 5 last_name examples appear to have both last and first names!
 In this case you would want to map last_name to the Senzing NAME_FULL attribute and not map first name at all.

-#### Complete the mapping
+### Complete the mapping
 The best way to describe how to complete the mapping is review the [Mapping file structure](#mapping-file-structure)

 Open the mapping file mappings/test_set1.map with your favorite text editor.

 Remember when you ran the analyzer above and saved the current mapping file for this csv to *mappings/test_set1.map.bk*?
 Open that file as well as and copy/paste examples into the new one based on the mapping file struture described below.

-#### Generate the json file
+### Generate the json file

 Execute the csv_mapper script as follows ...
 ```console